 (1 Kings 9:4–5)

 So this is God speaking to Solomon and telling him, “Follow me.
 Keep your heart close to me just as David did.”
-Obviously David was not perfect, but even when he sinned there was confession, there was repentance, there was a heart that desired to please God.
+Obviously, David was not perfect, but even when he sinned, there was confession, repentance, and a heart that desired to please God.
 And so this is what God is calling Solomon to.

 But the whole point is, God had promised to David, “Your throne will last forever.”
 Now if it was dependent on Solomon being sinless, then that throne would have fallen apart really quickly.
 But thankfully, all throughout the history to come after Solomon, we know that God’s promise remained true because it wasn’t dependent, ultimately, on Solomon or the kings who came after him, who were all sinful in different ways.
 This covenant, this promise from God, was dependent on a fully obedient Son—a Son who would come from the line of David, who would be completely and wholly obedient, sinless.

 And this is what we need.
 We need a sinless King; we need a sinless Savior.
 That’s the only way Jesus is able to save us from our sin if He is the obedient Son.
 And that’s exactly what we celebrate at Christmas.

 Jesus, the Son of God, did not sin and wander in all kinds of different ways.
 He never once wandered.
 He was the obedient Son to whom this covenant in 1 Kings and the covenant made with David (2 Samuel 7) was pointing forward to, a Son who would never turn against the Father, who would always obey the Father.